raditya1117/HoneyBadger/fastapi-testing/article.md

     # function logic
 ```

-After adding the dependency, FastAPI automatically executes the attach_payload function with the same input given to the calculation function.
-The attach_payload function then assigns the payload of the API request to the state.payload parameter of the Request object and returns the payload, which is then used by the calculate function to execute business logic.
+After adding the dependency, FastAPI automatically executes the `attach_payload` function with the same input given to the `calculation` function.
+The `attach_payload` function then assigns the payload of the API request to the `state.payload` parameter of the `Request` object and returns the payload, which is then used by the `calculation` function to execute the calculation logic.

-Now, the Request object has all the inputs passed in the API call in its state.payload attribute.
-Hence, we can access the inputs in the exception handlers through the Request object, log them, or send specific messages in the response to the API call based on the input values.
+Now, the `Request` object has all the inputs passed to the API call in its `state.payload` attribute.
+Hence, we can access the inputs in the exception handlers through the `Request` object, log them, or send specific messages in the response to the API call based on the input values.

 ```py
 from fastapi import FastAPI, HTTPException, Request, Depends